 Rabbi Maurice Harris

-Associate Director for Thriving Communities and Israel Affairs Specialist, Reconstructing Judaism
+Associate Director for Thriving Communities, Reconstructing Judaism

-Ordained by the Reconstructionist Rabbinical College in 2003, Rabbi Maurice Harris is Associate Director for Thriving Communities and Israel Affairs Specialist at Reconstructing Judaism.
+Ordained by the Reconstructionist Rabbinical College in 2003, Rabbi Maurice Harris is Associate Director for Thriving Communities at Reconstructing Judaism.
 Previously, Maurice served as Associate Rabbi and Head of School at Temple Beth Israel in Eugene, OR.
 Maurice is the author of three books: Moses: A Stranger Among Us (2012), Leviticus: You Have No Idea (2013), and The Forgotten Sage: Rabbi Joshua ben Hananiah and the Birth of Judaism as We Know It (2019), all from Cascade Books.
 He blogs at theaccidentalrabbi.substack.com.

 He is married to Melissa Crabbe, and they have two children, Clarice Harris and Hunter Harris.